koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 > **Task:**
 >
 > - Display the `elevation` raster map
-> - Change to 3D view in the Map Display window of the GUI
+> - Change to 3D view in the Map Display window
 > - Explore the options available in the new 3D tab that appears in the Layer Manager

 <br>